 Home Additions that Aren’t Your Average Au Pair

-Adding space to your home is an investment in your home…so, why not make it an investment that’s going to fit your lifestyle, or if you plan to sell, provide you with a high ROI?
+Adding space to your home is an investment in your home, so why not make it an investment that will fit your lifestyle or provide you with a high ROI if you plan to sell?
 Here are the top five home addition types that will make great interior renovating projects and additions to your Westfield home:

 - House or room addition

 - Garage conversion